 Solution: Bans and Fees

 Education and voluntary actions are great, but not as effective in changing consumer behavior as bans and fees.
 Over 20 towns in NJ have passed local ordinances to limit single-use plastics.
 A bill (A4330/S2776) has been proposed in the NJ Legislature to ban carry-out plastic bags, Styrofoam food containers, and single-use plastic straws, as well as put a fee on paper carry-out bags.
 As the bill makes its way through the State Legislature, we need to build support and momentum by ratifying more local ordinances that restrict the use of single-use plastics.

-NJ is Ditching Single-Use Plastic, Town by Town! (as of January 2019)
+NJ is Ditching Single-Use Plastic, Town by Town! (enacted or passed as of July 2019)

 - Beach Haven

 - Harvey Cedars